Ben and Zal

 Today the New York Times reported the death of Luther Davis on July 29.
 Luther was a very talented television writer and producer whom I interviewed in several sessions during the summer of 2003.

-The obituary focuses almost extensively on Davis’s theater and film credits, which are formidable.
+The obituary focuses almost entirely on Davis’s theater and film credits, which are formidable.
 Davis was a contract screenwriter during the waning days of the Hollywood studio era, and wrote the scripts for The Hucksters and A Lion Is in the Streets, among others.
 Lady in a Cage, perhaps his best-remembered film now, was an independent production that Davis also produced, a lurid entry in the series of middle-aged-female-star-in-trouble pictures that followed Whatever Happened to Baby Jane?
-Davis’s contributions to the Broadway musicals Kismet and Grand Hotel ensured him a comfortable standard of living.
+More than his film residuals, I suspect, Davis’s contributions to the Broadway musicals Kismet and Grand Hotel ensured him a comfortable standard of living.

 Photo: Jeffrey Hornstein, via the New York Times.